On the Representation of Pairwise Causal Background Knowledge and Its Applications in Causal Inference: Causal Inference with Background Knowledge

-Figure~\ref{fig:cmse} shows the rescaled CMSE sequences.
-It can be seen that the rescaled CMSE drops quickly as the number of constraints increases.
-Moreover, given the same number of constraints, the rescaled CMSE of providing ancestral causal constraints is much less than that of providing direct causal constraints, and the latter is also much less than that of providing non-ancestral constraints in general.
-The reason of this phenomena is because ancestral causal constraints are more informative than non-ancestral causal constraints in the sense that $X$ is a cause of $Y$ implies that $Y$ is not a cause of $X$ but not vice versa.
+Figure~\ref{fig:cmse} shows the sequences of rescaled CMSEs under different types of causal constraints.
+The rescaled CMSE decreases rapidly as the number of constraints increases.
+Moreover, given the same number of constraints, the rescaled CMSE under ancestral causal constraints is much lower than that under direct causal constraints, which in turn is lower than that under non-ancestral constraints.
+This phenomenon occurs because ancestral causal constraints are more informative than non-ancestral ones: if $X$ is a cause of $Y$, then $Y$ cannot be a cause of $X$, but not vice versa.

-We also examined other metrics including the number of possible causal effects and the interval determined by the minimum and maximum values of a set of possible effects, and the results are similar to those shown in Figure~\ref{fig:cmse}.